dykuang/RealTime-Neural-Style-Transfer-with-TF-Hub/README.md

 * Type in the path to your style image to use.
 * If you want to save the rendered result, also type in the file name you want to save.

 Some sample style images are included in `./style_images`.
-If you want to use some other styles, just specify the path to the image whose style you would like to transfer in the GUI entry.
+If you want to use some other styles, just delete the default path and then specify the path to the image whose style you would like to transfer in the GUI entry.
 In a terminal, run `python NST_GUI.py` to launch the GUI.

 ## Image examples